rice-apps/BeakSpeak/README.md

 react-native link
 ```

-7. You will be given a QR Code to scan and preview the app on your phone via the Expo client, or enter s and your phone number to get a link to the app preview
+7. You will be given a QR Code to scan and preview the app on your phone via the Expo client (Android), or enter s and your phone number to get a link to the app preview (iOS)

 ## Connecting to Backend